21 Easy Finger Painting Ideas For Babies & Toddlers 1-2 Years Old

 Pudding cup finger paint

 This is made similarly to yogurt paint: get light colored pudding cups and put drops of food dye in each cup (one color per pudding cup.)
-Now, you have easy edible finger paint!
+Now, you have easy edible finger paint for toddlers.

 Fruit & veg compote paint

-You can also make a homemade fruit/vegetable compote or purée to utilize as finger paint using raspberries, blueberries, beets, or any fruit that doesn’t turn brown quickly as ingredients.
+You can also make a homemade fruit or vegetable compote or purée to utilize as finger paint.
+Use raspberries, blueberries, beets, or any fruit that doesn’t turn brown quickly.

-• Once the fruit has simmered long enough to create a decent amount of liquid, take it off the stove top to cool.
+• Once the fruit has simmered and reduced, take it off the stove top to cool

-Another option is to make homemade non-toxic finger paint.
+Another option is to make a homemade non-toxic finger paint for toddlers.
 It’s not designed to be edible like the ones above, but it won’t matter if your baby or young toddler gets a few fingerfuls in their mouth.

 Here are some detailed recommendations for baby safe finger paints.